High Availability Configuration Example

 If there are any additional IP addresses in the WAN subnet that will be used for purposes such as 1:1 NAT, port forwards, VPNs, etc, add them now.

-Click Apply Changes after making any edits to the VIPs.
+Click Apply Changes after completing the VIP configuration.

 After adding VIPs, check Firewall > Virtual IPs on the secondary node to ensure that the VIPs synchronized as expected.